 The simple answer is yes, but like most legal questions, it depends on the facts.
 The Succession Act in Queensland provides a child can challenge an estate claiming they have not been given proper maintenance and support.

-Any biological child that is the natural child of the person who has passed away.
+Any biological child is the natural child of the person who has passed away.

-Step-children is not as straightforward, but a stepchild has the right to challenge a will as long as;
+Step-children are not as straightforward, but a stepchild has the right to challenge a will as long as;

 An adopted child:

 If a formal adoption took place and a child was legally adopted by the deceased, then that child will be considered the deceased’s child and can claim against the deceased’s estate.
 Although, if the child was adopted out by their natural parent – this child can not contest the will of their natural parent when they pass away.

 Do grandchildren have a right to claim against the estate?

 Unlike a child, a grandchild does not have an automatic right to make a claim against the estate.
 Although a grandchild can still challenge their grandparent’s estate if they are under the age of 18 and meet the definition of a ‘dependant’.
 That is if the grandchild was being wholly or substantially maintained or supported by their grandparent at the time of the grandparent’s death.

 Common examples where a grandchild has successively claimed against an estate is where;